 (1) In this section —

-Judge means a Judge of the Supreme Court.
+judge means a judge of the Supreme Court.

 (2) This section applies where —

-(a) an accused is in custody for an offence of murder so that under section 15 only a Judge has power to grant bail; and
+(a) an accused is in custody for an offence of murder so that under section 15 only a judge has power to grant bail; and

 (b) the accused is not a child.

-(3) Where this section applies the accused, or a person on the accused’s behalf, may make an application to a Judge for bail at any time before conviction for the offence.
+(3) Where this section applies the accused, or a person on the accused’s behalf, may make an application to a judge for bail at any time before conviction for the offence.

 (4) Upon an accused’s initial appearance in court for an offence of murder, the judicial officer who may order the accused’s detention in custody is under a duty to inform the accused of the right conferred by subsection (3).